Republican Party of Virginia: 2020 elections

 In 2020, Democratic presidential nominee Joe Biden defeated incumbent President Donald Trump by 10.11%.
 Both parties maintained their seats in the 2020 United States House of Representatives elections in Virginia.
 Incumbent Democratic senator Mark Warner defeated Republican challenger Daniel Gade by 12.1% in the 2020 United States Senate election in Virginia.

 2021 elections

-In 2021, Republican nominee Glenn Youngkin defeated former governor Terry McAuliffe by a 51%-48.5% margin.
+In 2021, Republican nominee Glenn Youngkin defeated former governor Terry McAuliffe by a 51%–48.5% margin.
 The GOP nominees for Lieutenant Governor, Winsome Sears, and Attorney General, Jason Miyares, also won their respective races.
 This was the first time Republicans won a statewide election in the Commonwealth since 2009.
-The party gained seven seats in the House of Delegates to have a majority of 52-48, with Todd Gilbert as the new Speaker of the House.
+The party gained seven seats in the House of Delegates to have a majority of 52–48, with Todd Gilbert as the new Speaker of the House.
 These races were seen as a crucial bellwether for the 2022 midterms, as they took place during a period of low approval for President Joe Biden.

+2023 elections

+In 2023, the party lost their majority again in the House of Delegates and failed to win a majority in the State Senate, blocking Governor Youngkin's abilities to pass a more conservative agenda.